-- What you must produce for marking, and - Additional evidence of your performance that must be captured f list the minimum requirements of evidence to be submitted for marking an moderation sample.
+- What you must produce for marking, and - Additional evidence of your performance that must be captured for marking list the minimum requirements of evidence to be submitted for marking and the moderation sample.

-Evidence produced during assessment above and beyond this may be ubmitted, as long as it provides useful information for marking and moderation and ha een produced under appropriate conditions.
+Evidence produced during assessment above and beyond this may be submitted, as long as it provides useful information for marking and moderation and has been produced under appropriate conditions.

-While technological methods which support the capturing or capture of evidence can be helpful, e.g. pinboard style websites for creating mood boards, the final evidence must be converted to a suitable format for marking and moderation which cannot be lost/ deleted or amended after the end of the assessment period (e.g.screen prints, pdf files).
+While technological methods which support the capturing or creating of evidence can be helpful, e.g. pinboard style websites for creating mood boards, the final evidence must be converted to a suitable format for marking and moderation which cannot be lost/ deleted or amended after the end of the assessment period (e.g screen prints, pdf files).
 Considerations around tracking authenticity and potential loss of material hosted on such platforms during assessment is the centre's responsibility.